 - Identity issues and questions

 - The mental health impact of experiences of racism, cis-sexism, heterosexism, and transphobia

 In addition to my background in providing psychotherapeutic services, I completed a 200+ hour yoga teacher training in Raja Yoga at Niroga Institute in Berkeley, California.
 I have been trained to teach folks how to cultivate attention, presence, and awareness in life, as well as the foundations of yoga practice that includes yoga postures and breath work.
-To further extend my yoga training, I participated in a yoga teacher mentoring program at the Yoga Seed Collective in Sacramento, California.
 My personal yoga and meditation practice influence all facets of my life and work, including how I approach compassionate healing.

 Outside of my professional life, I enjoy road biking, suspension training, playing and watching basketball, reading sci-fi, and spending time with my family and friends.
 I also enjoy volunteering my time to support organizations that engage in transformative and healing work for folks of color and LGBTQ communities.
 I am a Midwest native who has found a wonderful home in California.